https://pastorerickson.com/when-we-miss-the-mark-the-sin-offering-and-our-savior/

 How This Ties into Our Relationship with Christ Today

 The sin offering in Leviticus 4 points forward to Jesus Christ as the ultimate, perfect fulfillment.
-The Old Testament sacrifices were shadows—temporary and repeated—covering sins but never fully removing them (Hebrews 10:1–4).
+The Old Testament sacrifices were shadows—temporary and repeated—covering sins but never removing them completely (Hebrews 10:1–4).
 Jesus provides the final, once-for-all solution.

 • Jesus is our sin offering: God “made him to be sin for us, who knew no sin” (2 Corinthians 5:21).
 He became the blemish-free sacrifice, bearing our guilt.